Understand the Conversion Funnel

 Browse Rate

-Browse Rate is the next step in the Customer Experience funnel.
-It is a subset of the customers in our Landing Rate percentage who view products on the product detail page.
+Browse rate is the next step in the Customer Experience funnel.
+It's a subset of the customers in the Landing rate percentage who view products on the product detail page.

 Example